What Is a Will in NZ? Why It Matters More Than You Think

 Most people have a rough idea of what a Will is.
 It sits somewhere in the category of "important life admin" - something sensible to have, something you know you should probably sort out, but rarely something that feels urgent enough to act on today.

-Because of that, it tends to stay unfinished in the mind.
+Because of that, making your Will stays unfinished.
 You understand it just enough to move on, and life fills the space instead.
-Work, family, plans - everything that feels more immediate quietly takes priority, while this sits in the background.

-A Will is not just about assets, and it is not just something to deal with later.
-It is one of the few moments where you step back and decide, clearly and deliberately, what should happen when you are no longer there to explain it.
+But that surface-level understanding misses what a Will actually is: one of the few moments where you decide, clearly and deliberately, what should happen when you are no longer there to explain it.

 Most people do not avoid making a Will because it is difficult.
 They avoid it because it is easy to ignore.